ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 Device operations
 ----------------------------------------------------

-Applications can use device operations to list, add, remove, view, update, view location and view management information of a device in Internet of Things Foundation.
+Applications can use device operations to list, add, remove, view, update, view location and view management information of a device in Internet of Things Platform.

-Refer to the Device section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Device section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 Get Devices of a particular Device Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Method retrieveDevices() can be used to retrieve all the devices of a particular device type in an organization from Internet of Things Foundation.
+Method retrieveDevices() can be used to retrieve all the devices of a particular device type in an organization from Internet of Things Platform.
 For example,

 .. code:: java